 So, where can you learn to speak this Bangla language?
 The best place to start would be at school.
 Of course, you may want to pick up this bangla language on your own time.
 Learning on your own is also very popular.

-Whether or not you opt to study Bangla is not really a question, since it is considered as the official language of Bangladesh as a main language of Bangladesh.
+Whether or not you opt to study Bangla is not really a question, since it is considered as the official language of the country as a main language of Bangladesh.
 If you’re planning to spend some time outside the country, you will be required to know this basic language in order to interact with other people.

-Learn bangla
+Learn Bangla

 In order to understand Bangladesh, you need to have this language as one of your main languages.
 Even if you don’t want to take this formal way of learning, you can still have fun by picking up an actual Bangla writing manual.